Miroslav8729/To-do-List/README.md

 The project is organized into the following files:

-*   `main.cpp`: Contains the `main` function and the main application logic.
+*   `ConsoleApplication34.cpp`: Contains the `main` function and the main application logic.
-*   `function.hpp`: Contains function prototypes and implementations.
+*   `Source.hpp`: Contains function prototypes and implementations.

 ## Version Control